yseulthb/yseulthb.github.io/_posts/2018-05-09-veggie-diet.md

 It is extremely important to be aware of those different symptoms as they can easily be taken for another trouble.
 A very easy way to prevent such an anemia is to take food supplement or to eat fortified food. <br>
 As regard to the choice of food supplement frequency, it seems that a daily dosis of 100 microgramms is more easily absorbed by the body than a weekly dosis. <br>
-It is also good to know that different B12 molecules are available: Methylcobalamin, Hydroxycobalamin, Adenosylcobalamin, and Cyanocobalamin. <br>
+It is also good to know that different B12 molecules are available: Methylcobalamin (natural), Hydroxycobalamin (natural), Adenosylcobalamin (natural), and Cyanocobalamin (synthetical), and they are not all absorbed the sme way by the body. <br>
 It seems that the methylcobalamin is the one to prefer (find the ref)